nextauthjs/next-auth/docs/docs/getting-started/upgrade-to-v5.md

 title: Upgrade Guide (v5)
 ---

 NextAuth.js version 5 is a complete rewrite of the package, but we made sure to introduce as little breaking changes as possible.
-For anything else, we summed up the necessary change in this guide.
+For anything else, we summed up the necessary changes in this guide.

 Upgrade to the latest version by running: